 This course is an exploration of all life, from molecules to ecosystems.
 This course will study the structure and function and behavior of organisms on a changing planet.
 Students are required to solve problems using algebra, measure and compute accurately, research and write critically and design experiments.
-This class includes extensive lab work, which require math and reporting skills.
+This class includes extensive lab work, which requires math and reporting skills.
 (1 credit)

-Advanced Placement (AP0) Biology
+Advanced Placement (AP0) Biology (2 periods)

 This is a college-level course designated as an official AP course by the College Board.
 This course addresses all areas of modern biology through extensive reading, writing, computation and lab work.
-Taking the AP® exam (and payment of the AP exam fee by the student) is a requirement for successful completion of the course.
+Topics include the chemistry of life; cell structure and function; cellular energetics (respiration, photosynthesis, enzymes); cell communication and cell cycle; heredity; gene expression and regulation; natural selection; ecology.
 Qualified students may receive AP exam fee assistance through The College Board.
 Summer work is required for all students.
+(1.5 credits)

-(1.5 credits) Prerequisites: Grades of 80 or above in Biology, Chemistry and Algebra.
+Prerequisites: Grades of 80 or above in Biology, Chemistry and Algebra.

-Chemistry
+Chemistry/Physics